Kahel na Langit: Background and release

-After releasing his single "Bughaw" in 2024, Maki announced his debut album Kolorcoaster during the song’s music video premiere in March 2025.
+After releasing his single "Bughaw" in 2024, Maki announced his debut album, Kolorcoaster, during the song’s music video premiere in March 2025.

 In May, he revealed his next single, "Kahel na Langit", which was released on June 13, 2025.
 An accompanying music video was released on June 14, 2025 at the SM Mall of Asia Sky Amphitheater.

 Composition and lyrics

 "Kahel na Langit" is three minutes and thirty-six seconds long, set in the key of F, with a tempo of 94 beats per minute.
 The song was composed by Ralph William Datoon, and produced by Maki, Tati de Mesa, Jacob Clemente, and Shadiel Chan.
 The song was arranged by Ralph William Datoon, Tati de Mesa, Jon Lopez, Sammy Icaracon, and Ian Moscare, while Tati de Mesa provided the electric guitar, Jacob Clemente for synthesizer, Jon Lopez for drums, Sammy Icaracon for electric guitar, and Ian Moscare for bass guitar.

-According to Maki, the song expresses feelings of longing and missing someone who once offered comfort during difficult times.
-During the music video premiere, he described it as dedicated to those who struggle with being alone.
+According to Maki, the song expresses feelings of longing and missing someone who once offered comfort during difficult times, adding that he conceived of the song during a period where he had no romantic partner to confide in with his problems.During the music video premiere, he described it as dedicated to those who struggle with being alone.
 He also explained that sunsets inspired the track’s imagery, representing endings that can still feel warm and beautiful like kahel (lit. 'orange').

 Unlike his previous releases associated with other colors, "Kahel na Langit" explores a different emotional landscape.
 The track's poetic lyrics, such as "Hanggang may kahel na langit, maiisip kita", effectively convey the timeless love that endures.